 Perform the Needed Repairs

-According to the landlord-tenant law, it is the landlords’ responsibility to make the necessary repairs to keep the rental unit in a habitable condition.
+According to the landlord-tenant law, it is the landlord’s responsibility to make the necessary repairs to keep the rental unit in a habitable condition.
 But if the damage to the property is caused by a tenant’s abuse or neglect, the landlord has the right to charge the repair cost to the tenant.

 What Are the Tenants’ Property Maintenance Responsibilities?

-While landlords should be responsible in keeping the rental units in a certain habitable condition, the tenants also have equal legal responsibility to maintain the rental unit.
+While landlords should be responsible for keeping the rental units in a certain habitable condition, the tenants also have equal legal responsibility to maintain the rental unit.
 After all, both the landlord and tenants should work together to keep the rental home in its best shape.

 The tenants’ responsibilities may differ by state, but the following are included in the general requirements: